 Risk Tolerance The ability to tolerate volatility in investment returns.
-Spot Exchange Rate An agreement between the Meat Board and a counterparty (usually a bank) to exchange one currency for another currency in two working days' time at an agreed rate.
-From an importer's perspective, this product is used within the 'floating' discretion in the policy where there is a strong view the the currency will appreciate over the period.
+Spot Exchange Rate An agreement between the Meat Board and a counterparty Spot Exchange Nate (usually a bank) to exchange one currency for another currency in two working days' time at an agreed rate.
+From an importer's perspective, this product is used within the 'floating' discretion in the policy where there is a strong view that the currency will appreciate over the period.
 Statement of Statement of Investment Policy and Objectives.
-The SIPO defines Investment Policy the objectives, performance expectations, asset diversification and and Objectives (SIPO) risk parameters the investment portfolio will operate within.
+The SIPO defines Investment Policy and Objectives the objectives, performance expectations, asset diversification and risk parameters the investment portfolio will operate within. and Objectives (SIPO) risk parameters the investment portions will operate within.
 Standard and Poor's A credit ratings agency that publishes financial research and analysis on stocks and bonds.
-Strategic Asset A strategic asset allocation is both a portfolio strategy that involves Allocation setting target allocations for various asset classes, then periodically rebalancing the portfolio back to the original Subordinated debt allocations, and the target allocation for underlying asset classes.
-Debt that is either unsecured or has lower priority than that of another claim on the same asset or property.
-Swaption The purchase of a swaption gives the Meat Board the right but not the obligation to enter into an investor interest rate swap, at a S&P Developed REIT future date, at a specific interest rate The S&P Developed REIT Index is a market capitalisation weighted Index index comprising property securities listed in 24 developed market INCCA countries.
+Strategic Asset A strategic asset allocation is both a portfolio strategy that involves Allocation setting target allocations for various asset classes, then periodically rebalancing the portfolio back to the original allocations, and the target allocation for underlying asset classes.
+Subordinated debt Debt that is either unsecured or has lower priority than that of Swantien another claim on the same asset or property.
+Swaption The purchase of a swaption gives the Meat Board the right but not the obligation to enter into an investor interest rate swap, at a future date, at a specific interest rate S&P Developed REIT The S&P Developed REIT Index is a market capitalisation weighted Index index comprising property securities listed in 24 developed market countries.
 It measures the return of property securities listed in developed markets Sharemarkets with dividends reinvested.
 S&P/ASX 200 Index The S&P/ASX 200 Index (Total Return) measures the total return (Total Return) from the top 200 companies by market capitalisation listed on the Australian Stock Exchange.
 The index assumes the total return S&P/NZX All Real with dividends reinvested.
-The S&P/NZX All Real Estate Index (Gross) measures the total Estate Index (Gross) return from the property securities by market capitalisation listed on the New Zealand Stock Exchange.
+The S&P/NZX All Real Estate Index (Gross) measures the total Estate Index (Gross) return from the property securities by market capitalisation listed Lotate Index (Gross) on the New Zealand Stock Exchange.
 The index shows the total return with dividends reinvested.
-S&P/NZX Corporate A Bond Index S&P/NZX Corporate A Bond Index measures the total return from corporate bonds where the underlying credit rating of the issuer, Donu Index or security issued, must be A- (Standard and Poor's) or A3 (Moody's) or better.
-S&P/NZX 50 Index The S&P/NZX 50 Gross Index measures the total return from the (Gross) top 50 companies by market capitalisation listed on the New Zealand Stock Exchange.
-The index shows the total return with dividends reinvested Total Cost of Delivery dividends reinvested.
-Total Cost of Delivery is the total overall annual cost of investment Total Cost of Delivery management including; investment advisory fees, custodial fees, weighted funds management fees, brokerages and transaction costs and any other costs of investment or portfolio management.
-Usually expressed as a percentage.
+S&P/NZX Corporate A S&P/NZX Corporate A Bond Index measures the total return from Bond Index corporate bonds where the underlying credit rating of the issuer, or security issued, must be A- (Standard and Poor's) or A3 C0D/NZV FO T (Moody's) or better.
+S&P/NZX 50 Index (Gross) The S&P/NZX 50 Gross Index measures the total return from the top 50 companies by market capitalisation listed on the New (01033) Zealand Stock Exchange.
+The index shows the total return with dividends reinvested.
+Total Cost of Delivery Total Cost of Delivery is the total overall annual cost of investment , management including; investment advisory fees, custodial fees, weighted funds management fees, brokerages and transaction costs and any other costs of investment or portfolio management.
+Hadamusish t Usually expressed as a percentage.
 Underweight A deficient amount relative to the weight in the underlying benchmark portfolio.
 The size of the underweight is the absolute different between the benchmark weight and the portfolio weight.
 Unrated securities Investments that have not been rated by a company such as Standard and Poor's.
 Vanilla Foreign The purchase of a foreign exchange option gives the holder (in Exchange Option return for the payment of a premium) the right, but not the obligation to buy (described as a call) or sell (described as a put) one currency for another currency at a future date at an agreed rate.